farnazgh/Farsi-letters-distribution-and-Entropy/README.md

 # farsi-characters-distribution-and-Entropy

 Dataset(Zabra):
-data (ISNA news) includes 7 topics and each topic with 10 documents at the first part of the code, we make a list for each topic and enter the docs in related list
+data (ISNA news) includes 7 topics and each topic with 10 documents.

+at the first part of the code, we make a list for each topic and enter the docs in related list

 This code includes 6 phases:

 ###a
 By considering equal probabilty for each farsi letters, Entropy for each char is calculated
 ###b